What is Application Consent?

 Reviewing and Granting Permissions

 In addition to downloading from a trusted source and being aware of what you agree to by installing the app, you should understand the permissions you are granting the app.
 Permissions control what an app is allowed or not allowed to do on a device.
-By granting permissions, you allow an app to use a feature, and by denying access, you prevent it from using a feature.
+By granting permissions, you will enable an app to use a feature, and by denying access, you prevent it from using a feature.
 Ensure you understand that you have full control over these permissions.

 Approval Process for Extended Access